 Raise the blade housing cover.
-Turn the blade tension valve handle to the "0" position to release the blade tension until the wheel is pulled in and the blade is lying loose in the blade housing.
-Lift the blade out of the blade housing.
+Turn the blade tension valve handle to the "0" position to release the blade tension until the wheel is pulled in and the blade is lying loose in the

 Install a new blade around the two blade wheels so that the teeth located between the blade guide assemblies point to the drive side of the machine.
 Make sure the teeth are pointing the correct direction.